Old City of Nablus: Notable landmarks

 The city layout contains the remains of its of original Roman planning.
 It is composed of six major quarters, each divided by narrow encircling streets: Yasmina, Gharb, Qaryun, Aqaba, Qaysariyya, and Habala.
 Habala is the largest quarter, with relatively modern buildings, and its population growth led to the development of two smaller neighborhoods: al-Arda and Tal al-Kreim.
 Yasmina quarter is well known for its meandering, slanted, and dark alleys.
 Qaryun quarter contains many soap factories.
 Several leather tanneries, souks, pottery and textile workshops also line the Old City streets.

 Conservation and challenges

 The Old City of Nablus, like many historic urban centers in Palestine, faces significant challenges, including physical deterioration of buildings, lack of infrastructure, and the effects of the Israeli occupation, which have led to damage from military incursions and restricted access.
-Efforts have been made to preserve its architectural heritage, such as the 1999-2003 Master Plan for the Preservation and further Development of the Historic Centre of Nablus, Palestine by the Institute of Urbanism at Graz University of Technology, instituted by the Nablus Municipality and funded by the Austrian Development Agency, and the subsequent restoration project led by the Taawon Welfare Association.
-It has been added to the UNESCO World Heritage Tentative List.
+Efforts have been made to preserve its architectural heritage, such as the 1999-2003 Master Plan for the Preservation and further Development of the Historic Centre of Nablus, Palestine by the Institute of Urbanism at Graz University of Technology, instituted by the Nablus Municipality and funded by the Austrian Development Agency, and the subsequent restoration project led by the Welfare Association (Taawon).
+It was added to the UNESCO World Heritage Tentative List under the name "Old Town of Nablus and its environs"; in 2026 the city was re-added to the tentative list as "The Historic City of Nablus and its environs".